Setup Let's Encrypt with Nginx

 sudo apt install nginx

-If you have a firewall (ufw) enabled run the following command to enable HTTP (80) and HTTPS (443) to the firewall.
+If you have a firewall (ufw) enabled, run the following command to allow HTTP (80) and HTTPS (443) through the firewall.

 sudo ufw allow 'Nginx Full'